How to get your kids to do chores and why it is important

 Photo by alessandranicole.com

-Many people asked me after hearing my Tedx talk: Should I pay my kids for chores?
-I say, that depends.
-Getting paid for chores teaches a valuable lesson and work ethic, cause and effect.
+After hearing my Tedx talk, many people asked me: Should I pay my kids for chores?
+That depends.
+Paying for chores teaches a valuable lesson and work ethic, cause and effect.
 It empowers them that they can do something to get what they want.
-However, some chores are just part of being in the family and running a household, like keeping their room straightened and cleaning up after themselves, and schoolwork.
-But for yard work, painting, and other bigger tasks, getting paid can be extrinsic (external) motivation to do the job.
-Employing and appreciating extrinsic motivation is not a bad thing.
-It is everywhere our whole lives.
+However, some chores are just part of being in the family and running a household, like keeping their room straightened, cleaning up after themselves, and doing schoolwork.

-Builds skills
+7. Builds skills

-Kids learn that they can count on themselves, when they see themselves accomplishing things.
+Kids learn that they can count on themselves when they see themselves accomplishing things.
 When you feel skilled, life is less daunting and scary.
 You feel empowered and ready for challenges.
-They charge you up, rather than freak you out.
+They charge you up rather than freak you out.

-Teaches how to ask for help
+8. Teaches how to ask for help

-Practice reading/navigating the world
+9. Practice reading/navigating the world

-Teaches time management
+10. Teaches time management

-More on my Tedx Talk:
+More Blog Posts on my Tedx Talk:

 Dealing with Difficulty